Dexalot/dexalot-docs/docs/apiv2/README.md

 your application would do on its own: Reading the order book from the chain and publishing it over the websocket.
 Similarly, any information received from the REST API is a drop-copy of a transaction that has already been confirmed on the blockchain.
+Please refer to contracts documentation [here](/contracts) for interacting with the blockchain directly.

 Needless to say, Dexalot does not require nor take custody of your private keys.
 Hence deposit/withdrawal or any trade functions can only